 If you host with Acorn IS, this work should take about 30 minutes for us to do it all for you at our normal billing rates.

-If you do not host with Acorn IS, you’ll need to discuss this process with your hosting company.
+If you do not host with Acorn Marketing, you’ll need to discuss this process with your hosting company.
 Their hosting server setup will most likely be different, thus requiring a different process to make the Blog “Blurb” display properly.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -